 Surplus Sales Policies and Procedures

-The Fixed Asset/Purchasing Manager operates Surplus Sales to meet several business and compliance objectives for the Washington and Lee University ("University") in terms of properly disposing, reselling and donating items belonging to the University.
+The Business Office operates Surplus Sales to meet several business and compliance objectives for the Washington and Lee University ("University") in terms of properly disposing, reselling and donating items belonging to the University.
 Surplus Sales also provides low cost items for sale to students, faculty, staff, and the Lexington community.

 These "equipment" surplus policies and procedures will assist the Washington and Lee community in properly selling, donating and disposing of University items and will explain how items can be purchased through University sponsored auctions.

-The Fixed Asset/Purchasing Manager facilitates the reselling and proper disposal of used, excess, or obsolete items to which the University has title.
+The Business Office facilitates the reselling and proper disposal of used, excess, or obsolete items to which the University has title.
 Surplus Sales works closely with Facilities Management, Environmental Health and Safety and other units to ensure that items are sold and disposed of in compliance with governmental, sponsored project, and University regulations.